-Hyundai Kona Electric costs, insurance, warranty & tax
+Hyundai Kona Electric running costs, insurance, warranty & tax

-Once the relatively high purchase price is covered, the Hyundai Kona Electric should be extremely cost-effective to run
+Once the relatively high purchase price is out of the way, the Hyundai Kona Electric should be extremely cost-effective to run – especially as a company car

 |Insurance group||Warranty||Service intervals||2021/22 company-car tax cost (20%/40%)|